mabbts/CV_aircraft_classifier_capstone_project/README.md

 ## Key Components

-### Data Pipeline (src)
+### Data Pipeline

-We utilized the Oxford University benchmark dataset Fine-Grained Visual Classification of Aircraft (FGVC-Aircraft).
+We utilized the Oxford University benchmark dataset Fine-Grained Visual Classification of Aircraft [(FGVC-Aircraft)](https://www.robots.ox.ac.uk/~vgg/data/fgvc-aircraft/).
 We developed code to check for the dataset locally, and if not available,the code downloads, decompresses, and organizes the dataset into a folder designated for the purpose.
 The benchmark dataset is well documented and contains 10,000 unlabeled images with accompanying text files that provide labels as needed for each image.
 In addition, the data is already split into Test, Train, and Validation.
-Data labels are provided for three levels of aircraft classification - manufacturer (30), family (70), and variant (100).
+Data labels are provided for three levels of aircraft classification from coarse to finer - manufacturer (30), family (70), and variant (100).

 #### Key Features:
+ - Simple EDA: We understand that we might not be all familiar with aircraft class models, hence we provide several hierarchical interactive visualization such as Treemap, Sunburst or Sankey to help you get started, `notebooks/Viz.ipynb`.
- - FGVCAircraftDataset: A customized class to better retrieve and direct to the index of images labeled through several .txt files
+ - FGVCAircraftDataset: A customized class to better retrieve and direct to the index of images labeled through several .txt files, `src/data_utils.py`.
- - Models: Specialized pipelines for different data types:
+ - Models: Specialized pipelines for different data types, `src/models.py`
    - Customized CNN: Retrieves flight data with metadata
    - Pre-trained: Such as ResNet50 and EfficientNet
    - Attention-mechanism: such as Context-Aware Attentional Pooling (CAP) and Squeeze-and-Excitation (SE)
- - Utilities: SQL query generators for different data types
+ - Utilities: Several customized functions to use throughout the project, `src/aircraft_utils.py`.
  - Transformation: We choose [Albumentationsx](https://albumentations.ai/docs/) over Pytorch default v2 due to efficiency and speed.
 We resized our images consistently to 224x224 shape throughout our training and evaluation.

 ### Model Tuning
-  The model tuning component uses [Optuna](https://optuna.readthedocs.io/en/stable/) package to instantiate and optimize a study object by wrapping all the hyper-parameters we care such as .
+  The model tuning component uses [Optuna](https://optuna.readthedocs.io/en/stable/), an automatic hyperparameter optimization software framework, particularly designed for machine learning, by first defining an objective function to be optimised (Study).
+The goal of a Study is to find out the optimal set of hyperparameter values user-defined through invoking several suggest methods of a Trial object to generate hyperparameters, we then set `n_trials=20` for instance to instantiate the process, `notebooks/hyperopt_optuna.ipynb`.

 #### Hyper-parameters considered:

- - Models: Attention-based sequence model for capturing complex temporal dependencies
- - loss_function: Long Short-Term Memory network for sequential data
- - optimizer: Feed-Forward Neural Network for simpler prediction tasks
- - scheduler: Gradient boosting for tabular data with engineered features
+ - Models: CAPResNet and SEEffNet, `trial.suggest_categorical('backbone', ['ResNet50_CAP', 'EffNet_SE'])`
+ - loss_function: CrossEntropy, LabelSmoothingCrossEntropy and FocalLoss, `trial.suggest_categorical('criterion', ['CrossEntropy', 'LabelSmoothing', 'Focal'])`
+ - optimizer: Adam, SGD and RMSprop, `trial.suggest_categorical('optimizer', ['Adam', 'SGD', 'RMSprop'])`
+ - scheduler: StepLR, CosineAnnealingLR and ReduceLROnPlateau, `trial.suggest_categorical('scheduler', ['StepLR', 'CosineAnnealingLR', 'ReduceLROnPlateau'])`
- - batch_size: Traditional state estimation approach
+ - batch_size: `trial.suggest_categorical('batch_size', [16, 32])`
- - num_epochs:
+ - learning_rate: `trial.suggest_float('lr', 1e-5, 1e-2, log=True)`
+ - weight_decay: `trial.suggest_float('weight_decay', 1e-6, 1e-2, log=True)`
+ - dropout_rate: `trial.suggest_float('dropout_rate', 0.1, 0.5)`

 #### Key Features: